wellcometrust/pathways/docs/md/docs.md

 	<div class=“main-content centre”></div>

+`.left` : Positions the content 48px from the left, with a maximum width of 500px `.right` : Positions the content 48px from the right, with a maximum width of 500px `.center` : Explicitly sets the width to 100% of the viewport and removes any left positioning.
+Requires a child div with the class `.inner` to set auto-margins and a max-width of 500px on the content.
+`.title` : Like `.center`, but sets a max-width of 1024px.
+`.strip` : This is used in combination with the `.black-strip` class to set the max width of the content to the same size as the strip (320px).

 These classes will suit most of the time, but when they do not, then more classes can be added, or they can be overridden in a panel's specific CSS.

 If the content is longer than a panel would typically be, then use the modifier class `.fixed` on the `.main-content` element.
 This prevents the content being positioned absolutely, and allows the code to calculate how tall a panel actually is so that it gets scrolled completely instead of cutting off early.